 HOMEWORK (40% of your grade):

-The link to the homework is HERE (GITLAB LINK COMING).
+The link to the homework will appear here.

-Homework has three deadlines: May 9, May 23, June 6.
+Homework has three deadlines: May 7, May 21, June 4, (5pm CEST on all days).
 The deadline for each exercise is specified in the title of each exercise.
 After each deadline, we will grade your latest pre-deadline commit.

 Note: While during the course we are sometimes working in Google Collaboratory, TU Delft does not allow to use it for summative feedback.
 For this reason we will ask you to submit your homework solutions as a GitLab repository.
 See pre-read for Exercise Week 1 to refresh your GitLab knowledge.